 How do I know?

-I know because I use this approach and haven’t paid for advertising since the 1990’s.
+I know because I use this approach and haven’t paid for advertising in 30-years.
 So yes, I strongly recommend you seriously think about it.